mintty/mintty/wiki/Tips.md

 ## Keyboard customization ##

-A number of options are available to customize the keyboard behaviour, including user-defined function keys and Ctrl+Shift+key shortcuts.
+A number of options are available to customize the keyboard behaviour, including user-defined function and keypad keys and Ctrl+Shift+key shortcuts.
 See the manual page for options and details.